beginning of content

 What is Bell's palsy?

 The main symptom is weakness or paralysis of one side of your face.
-It is usually at its worst 2 to 3 days after its first appearance.
+It's usually at its worst 2 to 3 days after it first appears.
 Bell's palsy can also cause:

 • a drooping eyelid or difficulty closing one eye